notoriousno/klein-basics/README.rst

 Introduction
 ------------

 There's a fantastic Python web framework out there called Klein.
 It leverages the power of industry giants Werkzeug and Twisted.
 It's asynchronous and very easy to pick up.
 I've been using it now for about 2+ years and I'm amazed at what I'm able to achieve.
 Fortunate for me, I learned Flask (which uses Werkzeug) and Twisted very early on in my career, so I as able to pick up on Klein rather easily.
 Klein requires and expects a good understanding of Twisted as well as Werkzeug, but not all may posses this knowledge and the online resources are scarce (but growing).
 My hope is to "demystify" some concepts and provide recipes which are provided in other frameworks.
-I hope to effectively demonstrate how easily one can write scalable, asynchronous applications, like the ones created Tornado, with minimal effort, like the ones created using Flask or Hug.
+I hope to effectively demonstrate how easily one can write scalable, asynchronous applications (like Tornado) and do so with minimal effort (like Flask or Hug).

 Installation